Chris Woodhead: Early career

 Woodhead briefly worked as an English teacher at Wallington County Grammar School for Boys.
 Subsequently, he taught at Priory School for Boys in Shrewsbury from 1969 to 1972, moving to Newent Community School from 1972 to 1974 as assistant Head of English.
 He obtained a MA in English from Keele University in 1974.
 His final teaching position was at Gordano School in Portishead as Head of English.
-During this period, he was noted for his espousal of "progressive" educational ideology, which he later recanted.
+During this period, he was noted for his espousal of progressive educational methodology, which he later recanted.

 In 1976, he left teaching, and subsequently moved into teacher education.
 He worked as a tutor on the Postgraduate Certificate of Education (PGCE) teacher training course at the University of Oxford and held a number of posts in education development, including Deputy Chief Education Officer in Devon (1988–90), as well as posts in Shropshire and Cornwall (1990–1).
 From 1991 to 1993 he was chief executive of the National Curriculum Council, and also of the SCAA from 1993 to 1994 (the School Curriculum and Assessment Authority later replaced by the Qualifications and Curriculum Authority) which replaced the National Curriculum Council and the School Examinations and Assessment Council from 1 October 1993.

 OFSTED

 Woodhead was appointed head of the Office for Standards in Education (OFSTED), the schools inspection service, in 1994.

-By this time, Woodhead advocated "traditional teaching methods" and took a scornful view of "progressive educational theories" introduced into English schools from the 1960s onwards.
+By this time, Woodhead advocated traditional teaching methods and took a scornful view of progressive educational theories introduced into English schools from the 1960s onwards.
 Supporters claimed that Woodhead was a radical reformer willing to tackle the failings of the education system and only encountering the defensiveness of the educational establishment.
 Critics argued that he was generating poor morale, rarely identified successes in schools, and that the "progressive teaching" he attacked was a straw man, with little resemblance to actual classroom practices.
 Woodhead most prominently identified weaknesses in schools with poor teaching and repeatedly asserted this view.
 Amongst his controversial remarks he claimed there were "15,000 incompetent teachers" and "I am paid to challenge mediocrity, failure and complacency".
 His blunt approach gained him many enemies, especially in the teaching profession.

 When the Labour government came to power in 1997 there was much political pressure to replace Woodhead, either immediately or when his initial term expired in 1998, but instead he was retained and his appointment renewed by Education Secretary David Blunkett.